fosterrath-mila/ift6759/agenda.md

 ## Deadlines

+- Each team needs to do the [peer code review](https://github.com/mila-udem/ift6759/blob/master/howto-codereview) before __Monday, March 18th at 11:59pm EST__.

+- Each team needs to provide the [deliverable](https://github.com/mila-udem/ift6759/blob/master/howto-submit.md) (report + code + best model) corresponding to a block at the latest on __Friday, March 15th at 11:59pm EST__.

 - ~~Each team needs to do the [peer code review](https://github.com/mila-udem/ift6759/blob/master/howto-codereview) before __Monday, February 11th at 11:59pm EST__.~~

 - ~~Each team needs to provide the [deliverable](https://github.com/mila-udem/ift6759/blob/master/howto-submit.md) (report + code + best model) corresponding